 Well, Four Green Fields solves that problem.
 If a place has got screens galore, then it automatically becomes one of the best places to watch football.
 Or, any sport for that matter.
 Four Green Fields boasts 12 screens.
 That’s right, 12.
 And, seats up to 180 people.
 It's an Irish bar so expect all the usual suspects when it comes to the beer, including Guinness.
 And, it serves up standard pub-grub fair alongside traditional Roman classics.

 What?
 The Hard Rock isn’t populated by leather-clad rockers drinking pitchers of beer and listening to Metallica.
 Full blast.
 On repeat?
 Well maybe sometimes, but not always.
-The Hard Rock may not be one of the best bars in Rome, but if you’re after a place to watch world cup match live, it’ll definitely do.
+The Hard Rock may not be one of the best bars in Rome, but if you’re after a place to live sports, it’ll definitely do.
 The great thing about the Hard Rock Cafe is you know exactly what your getting.
 Beer, snacks, and food all at reasonable prices.
 For an afternoon of football watching, that’s all you want or need.

 Located between Piazza Venezia and the Pantheon is The Public House, a fantastic place to head to if you want to watch sports.
 This place hosts a ton of live events and screens all major sporting events on the many HD-TVs dotted around the venue.
 For food, it serves up burgers and nachos alongside Italian classics like carbonara.
 What’s best though, is that they serve Brooklyn East IPA on tap!
 And, not to worry for those of you after a cocktail The Public House has got you covered.
 They boast an extensive cocktail list, and drinks made with care and attention by fantastic, friendly staff.

-So, there you have a selection of Rome’s best places to watch football and no excuses to miss out on the World Cup.
+There you have it, a selection of Rome’s best places to watch football and other live sports.
+You’ll never have to miss a match again.